SEMICeu/CAMSS_CSSV/README.md

 The Core Standards and Specifications (CSSV) specified in this document has been developed taking in inputs from different sources, namely the works developed for the ISA2’s [CAMSS Action](https://joinup.ec.europa.eu/collection/common-assessment-method-standards-and-specifications-camss/about), interested MS, the Semantic Interoperability Community ([SEMIC](https://joinup.ec.europa.eu/collection/semantic-interoperability-community-semic)) action of the ISA2 Programme and IT consultants working for the European Commission.

-Copyright © 2012 European Union.
-This vocabulary is published under the ISA Open Metadata Licence v1.1, https://joinup.ec.europa.eu/licence/isa-open-metadata-licence-v11
+This vocabulary is published under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).